• About

 Tags

-Architecture, Musings, Photography, Picture of the day, Travel
+Architecture, Photography, Picture of the day, Travel

-I’ve a favour to ask…
+I’ve a small favour to ask…

-If you enjoy reading this blog, please click on an advert or two.
-You don’t have to buy anything you don’t want to of course (although if you did find something that tickled your fancy that would be fab!), but the revenue from them helps to cover some of the cost of maintaining this site – and right now (because of Covid), us freelances appreciate all the help that we can get to aid us in bouncing back from lockdowns.
+If you enjoy reading this or any of the other blogs I’ve written, or just enjoy the pictures, please click on an advert or two.
+You don’t have to buy anything you don’t want to of course – although if you did find something that tickled your fancy that would be fab! – but the revenue from them helps me to cover some of the cost of maintaining this site (which isn’t cheap and comes out of my own pocket).
 Remember, 99% of the pictures used in my blogs can be purchased as prints from my other website – https://paulbigland.zenfolio.com/

 Thank you!

-12th October picture of the day…
+29th September picture of the day…

 ≈ Leave a comment